Onne van der Wal/Getty Images

 Reduced deductions, exemptions

-Personal exemptions -- $4,000 each for yourself, spouse and any dependents for the 2015 tax year; $4,050 in 2016 -- help reduce adjusted gross income to a lower taxable income amount.
-This amount is reduced incrementally once a rich taxpayer's income exceeds the filing status income trigger amount.
-The personal exemption phaseout, or PEP, could zero out the exemption amounts for some taxpayers.
+Personal exemptions — worth $4,050 each for yourself, spouse and any dependents for the 2016 and 2017 tax years — help reduce adjusted gross income to a lower taxable income amount.
+The exemptions shrink once income exceeds the trigger amount listed above.

-Wealthier taxpayers who itemize also could lose some of the value of common deductions, such as mortgage interest, state and local taxes paid and charitable donations.
-When their income hits the earnings level trigger for their filing status, they must make a series of Schedule A calculations to determine their reduced itemized deduction amount.
+Better-off taxpayers who itemize also could lose some of the value of common deductions, such as mortgage interest, state and local taxes paid and charitable donations.

-Unlike the exemptions phaseout, the itemized deductions cannot be completely eliminated.
-However, they could be reduced enough to cause wealthier filers some tax pain.
+The exemptions can be zeroed at completely at some very high income levels.
+That doesn't happen with the itemized deductions, though they could be reduced enough to cause wealthier filers some tax pain.